Effective Date: May 1, 2015

 For additional information about the FCC's rules pertaining to CPNI follow this link: http://www.fcc.gov/cgb/consumerfacts/phoneaboutyou.html.

-U.S. Cellular uses a variety of commercially reasonable and appropriate safeguards to protect location information residing on our systems from unauthorized access or disclosure including, without limitation, server firewalls and physical facility security.
+U.S. Cellular uses a variety of commercially reasonable and appropriate safeguards to protect location information residing on its systems from unauthorized access or disclosure including, without limitation, server firewalls and physical facility security.
 We retain location information only so long as needed to provide and support location-based services or mobile applications, or as required by law.
 Should we retain location information for a longer period, we shall do so only for business purposes and may convert such location information into aggregated or de-identifiable data.
 No security is perfect, however, and U.S. Cellular cannot guarantee the security of your location information.

 U.S. Cellular does not guaranty the accuracy or completeness of location information delivered through its network, and any location-based service or mobile application may be disrupted or fail due to environmental factors and factors affecting satellite usage.
 U.S. Cellular abides by the International Association for the Wireless Telecommunications Industry ("CTIA") Best Practices and Guidelines for Location Based Services which can be found at the CTIA's website at http://www.ctia.org.